Europe Packaging Automation Market Analysis by Mordor Intelligence

 Note: Segment shares of all individual segments available upon report purchase

-By End-User Vertical: Food and Beverage Dominate as Pharma Ramps Up
+By End-User Vertical: Food Dominate as Pharma Ramps Up

-Food and beverage control a combined 44.0% stake in the Europe packaging automation market, anchored by continuous-motion fillers, rotary cappers and wrap-around case packers optimized for high-volume SKUs.
-Coca-Cola’s 2025 upgrades in Genshagen and Lüneburg feature 60,000-container-per-hour glass lines, underscoring ongoing appetite for high-speed systems.
-Meanwhile the pharmaceutical sector, spurred by serialization and demand for personalized medicines, is expanding at 12.3% CAGR through 2030.
-Automated aggregation, inspection and cold-chain compliant palletizing are top investment areas, with Systech and ABB piloting multi-camera vision suites that certify every bundle before release.
+Food accounted for 32.18% of market share in the Europe packaging automation market, anchored by continuous-motion fillers, rotary cappers, and wrap-around case packers optimized for high-volume SKUs.
+Coca-Cola’s 2025 upgrades in Genshagen and Lüneburg feature 60,000-container-per-hour glass lines, underscoring the ongoing appetite for high-speed systems.
+Meanwhile, the pharmaceutical sector, driven by serialization and the demand for personalized medicines, is expected to expand at an 8.3% CAGR through 2031.
+Automated aggregation, inspection, and cold-chain compliant palletizing are top investment areas, with Systech and ABB piloting multi-camera vision suites that certify every bundle before release.

-Cosmetics and personal care brands adopt flexible cartoners and print-on-demand sleeve applicators to balance premium aesthetics with rising SKU counts.
-Household-chem and detergent makers focus on leak-proof dosing and space-saving secondary packs to navigate tightening transport-emission rules.
+Cosmetics and personal care brands are adopting flexible cartoners and print-on-demand sleeve applicators to strike a balance between premium aesthetics and the increasing number of SKUs.
+Household chemical and detergent makers focus on leak-proof dosing and space-saving secondary packs to navigate tightening transportation emission rules.
 Confectionery and bakery outfits deploy gentle-handling delta robots and ultrasonic bag sealers to preserve fragile products at speed, while 3PL providers scale up automated mailers and label applicators for omnichannel clients.

 By Packaging Stage: End-of-Line Gains Momentum

-Primary operations retained 38.9% share in 2024 thanks to entrenched demand for fillers, seamers and vacuum sealers that protect product integrity at source.
-However end-of-line solutions are outpacing all other stages at a 10.1% CAGR as plants chase labour elimination in palletizing, stretch-wrapping and intralogistics.
+Primary operations retained a 38.9% share in 2025, thanks to entrenched demand for fillers, seamers, and vacuum sealers that protect product integrity at source.
+However, end-of-line solutions are outpacing all other stages at a 7.1% CAGR as plants chase labour elimination in palletizing, stretch-wrapping, and intralogistics.
 The Europe packaging automation market size for robotic palletizers alone is rising swiftly, supported by systems like AWL’s vision-guided unit capable of 800 parcels per hour.
 Secondary packaging maintains relevance through wrap-around and tray packers that consolidate retail-ready bundles, while tertiary and warehouse automation integrate AGVs with WMS platforms to optimize dock-to-dock cycle times.

 Note: Segment shares of all individual segments available upon report purchase